 Located just a few miles from the downtown of Orlando proper, you can see how the home of “Darn Good Beer” gets made.
 This local favorite brew company hosts free tours most weeks starting Monday and running through Saturday until 6 pm.
 As of right now, there is no proper “sign up”; just first come, first serve until they stop.

 I do feel bad including this on the list because I know I always wind up buying a couple of drinks after an excellent tour.
 But viewing the brewing process is fascinating and doesn’t cost anything.
-And it’s only a few miles away from the Orlando Science Center.
-So you can certainly find a crash course in chemistry in one day!
+It’s in between downtown Orlando and the Universal Studios area, so it’s a great place to get away from the crowds.

 Lake Eola Park